 Replacement Value explained.

-Replacement Cost: this is the cost to replace the property/equipment with the same or other similar property of comparable material and quality used for the same purpose without deduction for depreciation.
+Replacement Cost: this is the cost to replace or repair the property/equipment with the same or other similar property of comparable material and quality used for the same purpose without deduction for depreciation.
 The equipment insured under the Front Row program will be valued at replacement cost in the event of an insured claim.
 You need to use a replacement cost value to insure your equipment.
-The cost to replace it new – not the price you paid for it if you bought it second hand.

 Because replacement costs can vary, we recommend that you round up the value you choose for your equipment limit (e.g. if you estimate the replacement cost of all your gear as $12,756 CAD, select $13,000 as your equipment limit).